About the Journal

 A section editor will inform you once an article is published in the URNCST Journal.
 We will also write a message promoting your article on the URNCST Journal Facebook, Twitter and LinkedIn pages, though you are certainly welcomed (and encouraged) to share your published article with your own social media networks too!
 All articles published in the URNCST Journal are immediately indexed to Google Scholar.
-As a new journal, it is our hope that all articles will be indexed in other well-known electronic databases (i.e. PubMed, Scopus, Web of Science) once we meet the eligibility criteria to apply for indexing.
+As a new journal, it is our hope that all articles will be indexed in other well-known electronic databases in the future (i.e. PubMed, Scopus, Web of Science) once we meet the eligibility criteria to apply for indexing.

 The URNCST Journal’s Editorial Board is comprised of accomplished graduate students, graduate degree holders, professional degree holders, researchers, and exceptionally talented undergraduate students/graduates with an interest in undergraduate research and expertise in one or more subject areas comprising the scope of the journal.
 Members of the Editorial Board are appointed by the Editor-in-Chief for a renewable 3-year term.
 If you are interested in joining the URNCST Journal’s editorial team or nominating a colleague, please email us at email@example.com, indicating to us below which role they wish to undertake.
 Please note that all applicants will be required to submit their CV containing their education, relevant work-related experience, and a list of research publications, along with any other items the applicant feels will demonstrate his/her suitability as a board member.

 Please note that we are currently only recruiting for the following positions: 1) Associate Editors and 2) Editorial and Advisory Board Members